 Professor Jeanine Young is a Registered Nurse, Registered Midwife and Neonatal Nurse.
+She is the Deputy Head of School (Research) for the School of Nursing, Midwifery and Paramedicine.
 She has worked in Australia and the United Kingdom in neonatal intensive care, paediatrics and community child health.
 Jeanine has a special interest in infant care practices; in particular breastfeeding and parent-infant bed-sharing, which formed the basis of her doctoral studies.

 Jeanine has established a research program to investigate Queensland’s infant mortality rate, with a focus on evidence-based strategies and educational resources to assist health professionals in delivering Safe Sleeping messages to families with young infants and to reduce Aboriginal and Torres Strait Islander infant mortality.
 In collaboration with Change for our Children New Zealand, Jeanine is the Australian lead for the Pēpi-Pod Program available in metropolitan, rural and remote Aboriginal and Torres Strait Islander communities.
 The Pēpi-Pod Program comprises a portable sleep space combined with safe sleep education as a culturally appropriate strategy to promote safe infant sleeping and breastfeeding in the context of shared sleeping.